camlab-bioml/rakaia/README.md

 ```
 # navigate to the directory where you cloned ccramic from github
 cd ccramic
+# activate your env first, if using conda
+# conda activate ccramic
 git switch main
 git pull --all
+pip install -r requirements.txt
 pip install .
 ```